department-of-veterans-affairs/vets-website/_disability-benefits/conditions/special-claims/title-38-USC-1151.md

 #### How it works

-When filing your claim, you should submit evidence that the additional disability occurred while in VA care or during VA-sponsored training.
+When filing your claim, you should submit evidence that the additional disability occurred as a result of VA medical care, or from participation in VA vocational rehabilitation or compensated work-therapy programs.
 The additional disability cannot be a reasonably expected result of or complication from treatment.

-This additional disability will be treated “as if service-connected” for payment purposes only.
+Compensation payments are awarded in the same manner as if the disability is service connected.
 </div>
 </div>